Overcoming Obstacles in Men’s Ministry

 If you sense that a particular man might prefer or need one-on-one time, invite him to go through The Christian Man Mentoring Experience with you or another mature believer who is willing to commit 12 weeks to building the relationship and going through the study.

 No matter what you do to get men engaged, don’t skip the most important step: a personal invite.
 Read more about the power of a personal invite here.

 Obstacle #2: Lack of Ministry Leadership

 The leaders we surveyed reported that they need 1) more leaders, 2) more training, and 3) more time, as existing leaders are busy volunteers.

 Here are resources to help your church meet your leadership needs…

 GO: Jumpstart Your Ministry to Men is designed for the pastor or leader who is ready to jumpstart men’s discipleship!
 In just nine weeks, we’ll help you cast vision, recruit a team of leaders, provide basic training, and engage your men with a simple event and four-week video study (can be done virtually as needed).

 If your church already has a leadership team and is looking for training to develop a custom ministry plan, our No Man Left Behind training is your right next step.
-You can complete this online, as a DVD-based study, or in a one-day simulcast training—the next one-day training is scheduled for Saturday, March 27th.
-Email us for registration information at firstname.lastname@example.org.
+You can complete this online, as a DVD-based study, or in a one-day simulcast training—you can find the next upcoming training on our events calendar.

 We know you’re busy; most men’s leaders are trying to reach and disciple men in the margins of a week already crowded with work, family time, and obligations.
 That’s why we’re building and deploying a team of Man in the Mirror Area Directors in communities all over the country to provide coaching and support to leaders at no cost to the church.
 Look for an Area Director in your region.